Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/serious-memes/mental-models.md

 leçons de vie https://www.ecologiehumaine.eu/osez-laudace/ life https://en.wikipedia.org/wiki/Life
-life isn't fair https://www.linkedin.com/pulse/lifell-kill-ya-allen-white lifestyle
+life isn't fair https://www.linkedin.com/pulse/lifell-kill-ya-allen-white lifeboat strategy to avoid annihilation of the human race lifestyle
 Lindy effect = a theorized phenomenon by which the future life expectancy of some non-perishable things, like a technology or an idea, is proportional to their current age https://en.wikipedia.org/wiki/Lindy_effect linguistic -- Sapir–Whorf hypothesis https://en.wikipedia.org/wiki/Linguistic_relativity